namin/sav/README.md

 The verifier relies on the [Princess theorem prover][princess], which only supports Presburger arithmetic.
 In particular, multiplications between variables are not allowed. [`neg1`][neg1] shows an example that cannot be handled because it is beyond Princess' powers.
+Instead of Princess, it is possible to use the [Z3 theorem prover][z3] with the command-line flag `-P:sav:z3`.
+The `neg1` example successfully verifies with this option.

 `@verify` classes raises the issue of aliasing.
 The limitation that non-`Int` fields must be immutable to be considered in checked boolean